Krishna-Desiraju/resume/README.md

 ---
 ## Experience Summary
-- Experienced in designing and building scalable distributed web and server side applications with elegant and succinct and maintainable solution having minimal technical debt.
+- Experienced in designing and building scalable distributed web and server side applications with elegant and succinct and maintainable solutions having minimal technical debt.
 - Experienced in leading teams in back end software development with modern architectures.
 - Experienced in the full spectrum of tooling for a full cycle application development starting from Preparing the environment, development, testing, deployment, benchmarking, monitoring.
 - Experienced in redesigning and rewriting applications with high technical debt and excess manual support.
 Authored a batch framework for handling 1000+ files for a major airline.
-- Ensures reliable, clean, maintable and scalable code and architectures.
+- Ensures reliable, clean, maintainable and scalable code and architectures.
 - Authored a small open source library for caching on [github](https://www.nuget.org/packages/CacheInterceptor/)
 - Familiar with functional programming in F#.